KDE/digikam-doc/post_processing/video_slideshow.rst

 This page allows you to select the contents to export using one of two methods, either from the current items selection, or from a list of albums.
 With the **Albums** selection mode you can generate a video slideshow from album contents.
 Just check the respective albums displayed in the hierarchical list.
 Use the next three tabs **Tags**, **Searches**, and **Labels** to refine your selection using tags, labels, or previous search results in digiKam.

 If you use the **Images** selection mode only the previous selection of items from the Icon-View will be processed and listed on this page as a flat list.

+This page also checks for the presence of the **FFmpeg** program installed on your computer.

 .. figure:: images/video_slideshow_02.webp
     :alt: